rocktale/gemv2-ns3/README.md

 Implementation of the GEMV^2 propagation model for the network simulator ns-3.

 For more information visit http://vehicle2x.net.
-However, this work is not affiliated with the original author of the model.
+However, this project is not affiliated with the original author of the model.

 *NOTE: This is currently work in progress.
 Don't expect it to work (yet).
 Please come back later.*